vorSherer/code-201-prework/prework/mac/3_vscode.md

 # Install ESLint

 Now that you have Node installed, you can install Node packages using its package manager, **NPM**.
-Open your terminal (Git Bash on Windows) and enter:
+Open your terminal (Ubuntu on Windows) and enter:

 `npm -g i eslint git-open live-server`